SalomePlatform/jobmanager/doc/resource.rst

 3. If not, in the directory of the installation of SALOME KERNEL:
    $KERNEL_ROOT_DIR/share/salome/resources/kernel/CatalogResources.xml.

-By default, the resource manager creates a resource with the name and the hostname of the user computer.
+By default, the resource manager creates a resource named "localhost" with the hostname of the local computer.

 JOBMANAGER resource management GUI
 ++++++++++++++++++++++++++++++++++